D00MK1D/DDON-Launcher/README.md

 For each arc:
 - Specify the path to it, relative to the rom folder (e.g. `ui/gui_cmn.arc`, instead of `nativePC/rom/ui/gui_cmn.arc`)
+- or leave it null to indicate this block is about actions that affect files not contained in arc files.
 - Add an action list, indicating what will be done with each file.

 The possible actions are:
-- `replace`: Copies the contents of the modded file `src` into the game file `dst` that's inside the ARC as is.
+- `replace`: Copies the contents of the modded file `src` into the game file `dst` as is.
 ```json
 {
 	"action": "replace",